Sam-Dunne/shipt-home-clone-sc/README.md

 - Utilize the babel plugin for prefixing human readable SC generated classnames
 - Make Single Source of truth for responsive breakpoints
 - Improve vanilla css skills \(goodbye bootstrap\)
-- Use as many of SC's niceities to better understand use cases *element props
+- Use as many of SC's niceities to better understand use cases for element props, GlobalStyle, ThemeProvider, etc

-    *GlobalStyle
-    *ThemeProvider
+## Status/Todo
+- NavbarMenu in mobile transition bug. hamburger animation and flex rules still off
+- Make fixed positioned 'feedback' element
+- Consider ink rethink for main section wrapper for more global control of view padding

 ## Available Scripts